 FY 2006 U.S. Federal Budget and Spending

-The Federal government spent $2.655 trillion.
-Over half ($1.412 trillion) went toward Mandatory programs, such as Social Security, Medicare and Military Retirement programs.
+The federal government spent $2.655 trillion.
+Over half or $1.412 trillion went toward mandatory programs, such as Social Security, Medicare, Medicaid, and Military Retirement programs.
 These expenditures are mandated by law, and cannot be changed without an act from Congress.

-- The Base Budget for the Department of Defense - $410.7 billion.
+- The base budget for the Department of Defense - $410.7 billion.

 - War on Terror supplemental spending - $120.4 billion.